Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Results

 \textbf{Neural Network Runtime Speedup}\\ We present \textsc{Tabula}'s overall speedup gains over garbled circuits across various neural networks including LeNet, ResNet32/34 and VGG16.
 Table \ref{table:speedup} and Figure \ref{fig:speedup_vs_acc} shows that \textsc{Tabula} reduces runtime by up to $50 \times$ across different neural networks, bringing execution time below 1 second per inference for the majority of the networks.
-Note that bigger networks are increasingly bottlenecked by ReLU operations, and hence \textsc{Tabula}'s runtime reduction increases in magnitude with the size of the neural network under consideration.
+Bigger networks are increasingly bottlenecked by ReLU operations, and hence \textsc{Tabula}'s runtime reduction increases in magnitude with the size of the neural network under consideration.
+Figure \ref{fig:runtime_breakdown} shows a breakdown of where execution time is being spent, for both \textsc{Tabula} and garbled circuits.
+As shown, \textsc{Tabula} reduces the runtime spent on computing activation functions by up to orders of magnitudes.
+With bigger networks, the impact of executing nonlinear activation functions is larger.
+Hence, \textsc{Tabula} sees greater runtime improvement on larger networks.
+Additionally, in the runtime breakdown chart, the linear layers for \textsc{Tabula} were considerably slower than the linear layers when using garbled circuits -- we believe that cache effects caused this difference in performance, as \textsc{Tabula} keeps all tables in memory, which may have overflowed to swap memory.
+Despite the slowdown in the linear layers, this has negligible impact on runtime due to non-linear layers being the dominant cost, and \textsc{Tabula} sees considerably performance gains by being faster on the nonlinear layers.